-In the following guide I will be removing the keyboard from a Gateway MT6704 (Model MA7) laptop.
-I believe this guide will work for many other Gateway laptops.
-Take a look at the sticker on the bottom of your laptop.
-If you can see Model MA7 under the Gateway logo, most likely you can use this guide.
+I believe this guide will work for many other Gateway models.
+Take a look at the sticker on the bottom.
+If you see Model MA7 under the Gateway logo, most likely you can use this guide.

 Now remove covers from the wireless card and memory.
 I mentioned the hard drive cover, but I’m not going to remove it.